lphansen/PortfolioChoice/docs/PortfolioSolution.rst

    0 = \frac{1}{\gamma |B_y|^2} - \delta J_2(0)

-For the sake of comparison and as a double check, we also use the Scipy ODE solver to directly solve for :math:`J_2(\Sigma_t)` and compare the solutions.
+For the sake of comparison, we also use the Scipy ODE solver to directly solve for :math:`J_2(\Sigma_t)` and compare the solutions.

 .. code:: ipython3